-So let me break it down for you.
+Let me break it down for you.

-What is KDP Select?
+What Is KDP Select?

 As well, participation in KDP Select is by title.
 So you can pick and choose which of your eBooks you want to have in the program.
 Participation is also for a 90-day period of time, giving you the opportunity to opt out or renew at the end of the period.
 You can also choose to have a title renew its KDP Select status automatically, but even that auto-renewal can be cancelled if you choose in the future.

-What is Kindle Unlimited?
+What Is Kindle Unlimited?

 Authors who publish on KDP and have eBook titles participating in KDP Select are eligible to receive a share of royalties from Amazon’s KDP Select Global Fund.
-The Global Fund is a amount of money that Amazon sets aside to pay out royalties to KDP authors enrolled in KDP Select.
+The Global Fund is an amount of money that Amazon sets aside to pay out royalties to KDP authors enrolled in KDP Select.
 It was set up as an incentive to encourage authors to enroll in the program.
-The total fund amount changes monthly and payouts are dependent on a variety of factors that are beyond the control of authors.
+The total fund amount changes monthly, and payouts are dependent on a variety of factors that are beyond the control of authors.